soudk/soudk.github.io/menu/about-contact.md

 Hi!
 I'm Soud, the owner of this site.
 I'm currently a graduate student at McGill University.

 This website is really just a collection of thoughts, and overviews of recurring discussions I've had with my friends, family, and all sorts of other people.
-I am not a writer, nor am I expert on any of the of the topics I will write about here, so take everything you find on this site with a grain of my favourite salt: GdCl<sub>3</sub>.
+I am not a writer, nor am I expert on any of the of the topics I will write about here, so take everything you find on this site with a grain of my favourite salt: <a href="https://www.osti.gov/servlets/purl/915115" target="_blank">GdCl<sub>3</sub></a>.

 #### About the site
 I wanted to play around with Github Pages, Markdown-to-HTML, and Jekyll so I based this site off of <a href="https://github.com/LeNPaul/Lagrange" target="_blank">LeNPaul's "Lagrange" theme</a> to start.